Chris Heintz

 In his spare time, Heintz began to design and build his own aircraft, which he named the ZENITH, anagram of Heintz.
 Being an engineer and not a craftsman, his all-metal homebuilt aircraft incorporated simple construction methods throughout.
 After a little more than a year’s work, the two-place low-wing Zenith was rolled out and successfully flown in 1969.
 Soon after, detailed blueprints and construction manuals of the aircraft were drawn up and offered to the growing number of interested builders and flyers.

-A leading authority on light aircraft design and market direction, Heintz has worked closely with aviation authorities and organizations in developing new aircraft regulations and has been actively involved in promoting aviation (and industry) in developing countries.
+A leading authority on light aircraft design and market direction, Heintz worked closely with aviation authorities and organizations in developing new aircraft regulations and has been actively involved in promoting aviation (and industry) in developing countries.
 Chris Heintz directly participated in promoting, developing and implementing the standards for the FAA's Sport Pilot / Light Sport Aircraft category.
-While Heintz is officially retired, he is still active as a designer and engineer.

 Additional Information: